panwarlsweet/XGB_training/README.md

 Also note that by default the splitting between training and testing is 50/50 if you want to change then correct it here https://github.com/panwarlsweet/XGB_training/blob/master/preprocessing_utils.py#L102-L110

 Once it gets completed you should be able to get the result in the form of text files in output_files directory.
+It prints the best estimator on screen as well.
 Now paste the best esimator from text file here https://github.com/panwarlsweet/XGB_training/blob/master/trainMVAHHbbgg.py#L101-L107 and do